jestcrows/ethtaint/README.md

 }
 ```

-Start a trace:
+Start a trace.
+Specify a source address and taint starting block.
+Start block defaults to 0:
-`node bin/etherscan.js 0xEF8C7C725AA425DEee9999a03701c75b2872963f`
+`node bin/etherscan.js 0xEF8C7C725AA425DEee9999a03701c75b2872963f 4041126`

 Status and results will output to the command line.
-A list of identified tainted addresses will be written to `trace/SOURCEADDRESS`.
+A list of identified tainted addresses will be written to `trace/SOURCEADDRESS-STARTBLOCK`.
 Tracing will continue until all existing chain data has been exhausted.
 A full trace can take a long time.

 To use the web interface start the web server with `node web/server.js`.
 Open the interface in your browser at `http://localhost:7403/`.

+You can resume a past trace any time from either interface.
+Simply start a trace with the same source address and start block.
+Existing information will be read from the save of past traces.
+The new trace will continue where the past traces left off.

 ## Development